-Floyd I. Thiel, "Highway Interchange Area Development," Public Roads, Vol. 33, No. 8, June, 1965; Martin M. Skin, "Highway Interchange Development: Some Recent Findings," Public Roads, Vol. 35, No. 11, December, 1969.
-As expected, highway related activities tend to concentrate near the offramps, while industrial activities are more frequently located in other quadrants.
-The rather equal percentage of vacant land in both right-hand and other quadrants may indicate that most of the interchange areas were not fully developed and that the distribution of land uses consequently was not influenced by scarcity of land.
+As expected, highway related activities tend to concentrate near the off-ramps, while industrial activities are more frequently located in other quadrants.
+The rather equal percentage of vacant land in both right hand and other quadrants may indicate that most of the interchange areas were not fully developed and that the distribution of land uses consequently was not influenced by scarcity of land.

-Bypass Routes.
-A number of impact studies from Texas, have examined what changes are likely to take place in the area along a new bypass route.
-The before-and-after study method is the technique used in these studies to obtain information about the impact of the bypass route on adjacent land.
+Bypass Studies.
+A number of impact studies from Texas, (1-8), have examined what changes are likely to take place in the area along a new bypass route.
+The before-and-after study method is the technique used in these studies to give information about the impact of the bypass route on adjacent land.

-As the summary from four of these findings shows in Table 8, there is an obvious trend in the land use pattern, even though the area characteristics vary.
+As the summary of these findings, Table 8, shows, there is an obvious trend in the land use pattern, even though the area characteristics vary.
 The data from the period before construction of the highway facility shows that most of the land was held for agricultural use.
 For some areas, a significant part is classified as "held for future use."
-To what degree this is caused by the highway planning and purchase of right of way for the facility was not investigated in the study.
+To what degree this is caused by the highway planning and purchase of right of way for the facility is not investigated.